Arrival in Manila

 Eating In and Lunches Out

-Malou continues to serve up delicious food – especially all sorts of fish with coconut and chilli or sweet and sour.
-I like the Filipino food though they put sugar in everything, even bread and McDonalds’ burger buns.
-I think the dentists do a roaring trade.
+Malou continues to serve up delicious food – especially all sorts of fish, with coconut and chilli or sweet and sour sauce.
+I'm enjoying the Filipino food, though they put sugar in everything, even bread and burger buns.
+The local chain, Jollibee, do much better than McDonalds, as they put this knowledge to good use.
+I suspect the dentists do a roaring trade.

 Lunch with a vice president from the bank.
 He and his colleague are great fun.
 Most of the Filipinos seem to have a good sense of humour and are very open.
 They ask all kinds of personal questions straight away.
 Are you married?
 Do you have children?
 Nolan seems like a good contact.
 He says he knows lots of rich people.